liamsuma/liamsuma/README.md

 ### Hi there 👋
 ### My name is Su Li.
-I am a data analyst working for a Fintech startup company in NYC.
+I am a quantitative data analyst working for a hedge fund in NYC.
 Welcome to my Github page.
 - 🔭 I’m currently working on an OCR project with integration of Azure Service Bus.
 - 🌱 I’m currently learning Go